DataDog/documentation/content/en/metrics/guide/custom_metrics_governance.md

    1. From the [Plan & Usage page][2], scroll down to the *Usage Summary* section.
    1. Click the **Custom Metrics** tab to view your organization's billable usage, usage trends, and top custom metrics.
-   1. Scroll down to the *Top Custom Metrics for \<MONTH YEAR\>*, to see the top metrics that drive up your custom metrics costs.
+   1. Scroll down to the *Top Custom Metrics for \<MONTH YEAR\>*, to see the top metric names with their contribution % to your custom metrics costs.

-Additionally, review [Usage Attribution][3] information for a total breakdown of your account's billable usage by tag attributes.
-From here, you can identify your largest cost drivers by tags such as team, service, or organization.
+Additionally, review [Usage Attribution][3] information for a total breakdown of your account's billable usage by tag keys.
+From here, you can identify your largest cost drivers by tags such as team, service, or application.

 **Note**: Usage Attribution is an advanced feature included in the Enterprise plan.
 For all other plans, contact your account representative or Customer Success to request this feature.

-Knowing which metrics are the largest contributor of your account's monthly usage and costs is the recommended starting point for using [Metrics without Limits™][4].
-With this knowledge, you can find the source of these metric submissions whether by teams, service, organization, or other tag attribute.

 ### Team-level visibility and attribution